MicrosoftDocs/PowerShell-Docs/reference/7.2/PowerShellGet/Uninstall-Module.md

 ## DESCRIPTION

 The `Uninstall-Module` cmdlet uninstalls a specified module from the local computer.
-You can't uninstall a module if it has other modules as dependencies.
+You can't uninstall a module if other modules depend on it or the module wasn't installed with the `Install-Module` cmdlet.

+You can manually delete module files, but doing so may break any modules that depend on the deleted module.

 ## EXAMPLES